Provably Valid and Diverse Mutations of Real-World Media Data for DNN Testing: Implementation Evaluation Setup

-\underline{TensorFuzz}~\cite{odena2018tensorfuzz} truncates the accumulated noise within $L_{\infty}$.
+\textbf{TensorFuzz}~\cite{odena2018tensorfuzz} truncates the accumulated noise within $L_{\infty}$.
 We use its shipped configuration which sets $L_{\infty}$ to $0.4$.

-\underline{DeepSmartFuzzer}~\cite{demir2019deepsmartfuzzer} performs mutation on one small region of an image each time.
+\textbf{DeepSmart}~\cite{demir2019deepsmartfuzzer} mutates one small region of an image each time.
 We follow its default setting where \#regions is nine.
 Since it does not explicitly preserve validity of mutated images, we use the image validation scheme of DeepHunter.

-\underline{DeepTest}~\cite{tian2018deeptest} rules out likely-broken mutated images based on the mean squared error (MSE).
+\textbf{DeepTest}~\cite{tian2018deeptest} rules out likely-broken mutated images based on the mean squared error (MSE).
 Given an image $i$ and the mutated output $i'$, we only keep $i'$ satisfying $MSE(i, i') < 1000$.
-Setting MSE as $1000$ denotes a large and tolerable configuration.
+Setting MSE as $1000$ denotes a large and tolerable configuration with pixel values in $[0, 255]$.